Newton Abbot Racecourse: Other events at the racecourse

 The racecourse holds monthly car boot sales and regular antiques fairs.
 Ladies Day is held in June and there are a series of evening races.

 Greyhound racing

 A greyhound racing track was constructed on the final turn inside the racecourse in 1974 following the closure of the Halfway Greyhound Track in Kingskerswell.
 The opening night was 2 May 1974 and races featured regularly until 2005.
-The track featured a grandstand that could be dismantled when horse racing took place, it was all-sand circuit and had an 'Inside Sumner' hare system.
+The track featured a grandstand that could be dismantled when horse racing took place.
+It was an all-sand circuit and had an 'Inside Sumner' hare system.

 The greyhound racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track which was the nickname given to independent tracks.
 The track circumference was 437 yards and the race distances were 325, 482, 525 and 762 yards with the main events being the Newton Abbot Derby and Newton Abbot St Leger.
 Facilities included five on-course bookmakers and a forecast only primitive ticket machine totalisator.